-If a member of your team asked you how to measure brand awareness, would you be able to tell him or her how to do it?
-If your answer is no, it’s OK.
-You’re about to learn.
+If a member of your team asked you how to measure brand awareness, what would you say?

 How to Measure B2B Brand Awareness